logicalperson0/alx-higher_level_programming/0x00-python-hello_world/README.md

 10.

-11. 100-write.py is  a py script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19

-    with the sys module and exits with status 1
+11. 100-write.py is  a py script that prints a message with the write sys and exits with status 1

 12. 101-compile is a bash script that compiles a Python script file.

-13.
+13. Python function that does exactly the same as a given disassembler